bobojib123/zhanhongtuyao.github.io/index.md

 Title: "Blog"
 ---

-I am a Master of Engineering student in the School of Operation Research and Information Engineering at Cornell.
+I am a Master of Engineering student in the [School of Operation Research and Information Engineering](https://www.orie.cornell.edu/orie) at Cornell.
+My concentration is Financial Engineering and I am a member of CFEM ([Cornell Financial Engineering Manhattan](https://www.orie.cornell.edu/orie/cfem)).

 I am interested in quantitative finance and data science.